-Links to other subjects: Trade and exchange in economics and entrepreneurship, displacement of people and migration in geography.
+Links to other subjects: Trade and exchange in Economics and Entrepreneurship, displacement of people and migration in Geography.

-Assessment criteria: Ability to explain the origin, growth, organisation, effects and decline of the transatlantic slave trade.
+Assessment criteria: Ability to explain the factors for the growth and effects of the transatlantic slave trade.

 Materials: Textbooks, internet, films, media, (radio, newspapers and videos), tactile materials, jaws software, talking globes & tactile maps and braille materials.
 Sign language should be used when teaching learners with hearing impairment, etc.